barmansagarika/CatalogHub/README.md

-# ProductApp
+# Catalog Hub

 A modern Android application that displays a catalog of products using clean architecture principles and modern Android development practices.

 ## Project Overview

-ProductApp is a demonstration app that showcases a catalog of products with detailed information.
+Catalog Hub is a demonstration app that showcases a catalog of products with detailed information.
 The application follows clean architecture with a clear separation of concerns across data, domain, and presentation layers.

 ## Architecture